Mulai Ahmed er Raisuni: Early life

-Mulai Ahmed er Raisuni was born in the village of Zinat sometime in 1871.
+Mulai Ahmed er Raisuni was born in the village of Zinat sometime in 1871 to the Bni Msawwar tribe.
+He was an Idrisi Sharif who descended from Abd al-Salam ibn Mashish.
 Due to his place of origin and his reportedly handsome visage, one of his other nicknames was "the Eagle of Zinat."
 He was the son of a prominent Caid, and began following in his father's footsteps.
 However, Raisuni eventually drifted into crime, stealing cattle and sheep and earning the ire of Moroccan authorities.
 He was also widely known as a womanizer.

-By most accounts, the formative event in Raisuni's life was his arrest and imprisonment by Abd-el-Rahman Abd el-Saduk, the Pasha of Tangier, who was Raisuli's cousin and foster brother.
+By most accounts, the formative event in Raisuni's life was his arrest and imprisonment by Abd-el-Rahman Abd el-Sadaq, the Pasha of Tangier of the Abdelsadaq branch of the Hamamin Temsamani family, descandants of the jaysh Rifi.
 The Pasha had invited Raisuni to dinner in his home in Tangier, only for his men to capture and brutalize Raisuni when he arrived.
 He was sent to the dungeon of Mogador and chained to a wall for four years.
-Fortunately, his friends were allowed to bring him food and he managed to survive.
+His friends were allowed to bring him food and he managed to survive.
 Raisuni was released from prison as part of a general clemency early in the reign of Sultan Abdelaziz - soon to become Raisuni's greatest enemy.